-- Paying employed Apprentices in accordance with company policy and in line with current legislation - Agreeing roles and responsibilities for on the job training - Agreeing where off the job training will be required and define roles and responsibilities for this with relevant parties - Highlighting opportunities for the Apprentice to demonstrate competence - Meeting with Trainers, Assessors, Verifiers and the Apprentices to review progress - Witnessing candidate performance and verifying evidence
+- Paying all Modern Apprentices in accordance with company policy and in line with current legislation - Agreeing roles and responsibilities for on-the-job training - Agreeing where off-the-job training will be required and define roles and responsibilities for this with relevant parties - Highlighting opportunities for the Modern Apprentice to demonstrate competence - Meeting with Trainers, Assessors, Verifiers and the Modern Apprentices to review progress

-- Releasing Apprentices for college/off-the-job training in line with training plan - Ensuring the experience, facilities and training necessary to achieve the outcomes of the training plan. - Supporting and encouraging Apprentices and rewarding achievement - Taking responsibility for the Health & Safety of Modern Apprentices.
+- Witnessing candidate performance and verifying evidence - Releasing Modern Apprentices for college/off-the-job training in line with training plan - Ensuring the experience, facilities and training necessary to achieve the outcomes of the training plan. - Supporting and encouraging Modern Apprentices and rewarding achievement - Taking responsibility for the Health & Safety of Modern Apprentices.

-Role of the Apprentice
+Role of the Modern Apprentice

-Employed apprentices have the same responsibilities to their employer as any other employee.
+Modern Apprentices have the same responsibilities to their employer as any other employee.
 In addition, they have a range of commitments to their training programme.

-Employed Apprentices' responsibilities include:
+Modern Apprentices' responsibilities include: